enamul1214/quicktemplate/README.md

 # FYI:
-Before start this project you must run this command 'npm i gulp-cli' and 'npm i gulp -g'
+Before start this project you must run this command 'npm i gulp-cli' and 'npm i gulp -g'.
+Also you must run the local server and change the project directory url based on your requirement on the gulpfile.js file.
+Then run "gulp" commend.

 # plugins folder purpose
 If you want to add plugins then you need to put your plugins css and js files in the plugins folder.